BigPolarBear1/Factorization/README.md

-You know the real tragedy?
-I worked on this for nearly two years.
-I just ask for respect and to be taken serious, and you would have the keys to the kingdom.
-I told everyone.
-For over a year.
-Now im in a country, without safety where people are talking about taking away my freedom and autonomy.
-Amateurs.
-If only you knew what was on my research machine..
-Im done, good luck.
-I tried.

 Note: I am looking to sell my work on factorization.
 If interested, I can give you the specs of my airgapped machine which I use for research and performance bench marks of my algorithm.
 And if interested, I will also need security, because in my current situation, there is none, my home country is a bunch of amateurs who don't know what they are doing or dealing with, I need to get out of this place asap.
 Email in CV below, send me a pgp key and I will sent you mine.
 I am fairly open minded about who I will sell to, at this point, having lost so much in the last year, I just want to be valued for my work.

 Aside from my math work, I can also do a regular job, vuln research, quality assurance, software engineering.. all things I can do, but would prefer the countries below: